Program Overview

 • A short essay titled "Why I Want ot Be a Nurse at Taylor Regional Hospital"

-• Recipients must accept full time work with Taylor Regional Hospital and work 160 hours for each $200.00 of assistance received.
+• Recipients must accept full-time work with Taylor Regional Hospital and work 160 hours for each $200.00 of assistance received.

-Download
+• Download Scholarship

-The OADN Foundation promotes the mission and vision of OADN, through the developmen tof resources, the recognition of scholarship and excellence in associate degree nursing education, and the support of advocacy for associate degree nursing.
+The OADN Foundation promotes the mission and vision of OADN through the development of resources, the recognition of scholarship and excellence in associate degree nursing education, and the support of advocacy for associate degree nursing.
 OADN-F offers over $30000.00 in scholarships.
-For information on each scholarship and to download applications visit the OADN Foundation page.
+For information on each scholarship and to download applications, visit the OADN Foundation page.